Whirlsplash/LibreWorlds-wiki/Persister-(.world-etc.)-format.md

 * Boolean: 1 byte, 0x00 for false 0x01 for true.
 * Byte, Double, Long, Int, Float, Short: Self-explanatory
 * Arrays, vectors, maybenulls: Explained below
-* "Version for X" (not applicable to Persister version): If a "Version for X" has already been seen, it is omitted.
-Otherwise, it is read as an integer.
+* "Version for X" (not applicable to Persister version): For the first instance for a given X, this is an integer.
+Otherwise it is omitted and the prior value assumed.
 Note that X is usually, but not always, a class.

 # Header and footer